 By relying on just one detection method it can be possible for a drone to be missed.
 For example, when using conventional radar, it can be difficult to detect low-flying drones or distinguish drones from birds.
 By augmenting the radar with spectrum monitoring, the security team have a much clearer picture of any potential drone activity.

 However, spectrum monitoring isn’t the answer in all scenarios.
 RF detection will only work when there are RF signals present.
-There are drones that can operate without any radio control signal and can fly using pre-programmed GPS waypoints.
-In these scenarios it is essential to have a comprehensive suite of sensors working together to maximize detection probability, minimize false alarms and optimize geolocation uncertainty.
+There are drones that can operate without any radio control signal and can fly using pre-programmed GPS way-points.
+In these scenarios it is essential to have a comprehensive suite of sensors working together (integrated approach) to maximize detection probability, minimize false alarms and optimize geolocation uncertainty.

 CRFS have supplied drone detection solutions to several systems integrators, if you are looking to provide a proven RF drone detection system as part of your solution, get in touch to see how we can help.